MurmurationsNetwork/MurmurationsDocumentation/docs/technical/wp-aggregator.md

 Templates for the directory and map popup are overridable following the standard WP template hierarchy.
 All the directory interfaces (archive, shortcode, and React depending on settings) use the same template for displayin a node in the list.
 This template is in `templates/node_list_single.php`,

-For this template to be applied in the React interfaces, the `Node format sent to front-end interfaces` setting needs to be set to `HTML` rather than `JSON` (otherwise the markup is built in React and the template has no effect).
+For this template to be applied in the React interfaces, the `Node format sent to front-end interfaces` setting (at the bottom of the Dashboard tab in the Admin UI) needs to be set to `HTML` rather than `JSON` (otherwise the markup is built in React and the template has no effect).

 ## Feed aggregation